karissawhiting/cbioportalR/README.md

 everything available for that study).
 This can be useful when working within a very large database or working across samples housed in multiple different studies.
-When querying by `sample_id` you must also specify the corresponding `study_id` in which the samples are housed and the specific genes for which you wish to return results.
+When querying by `sample_id` you must also specify the corresponding `study_id` in which the samples are housed.
 When these pieces of information are not provided, {cbioportalR} makes an informed guess based on your connection and will throw an informative message to clarify exactly what is being queried.
 In the example below, the function defaults to the public version of the IMPACT database (`study_id = "msk_impact_2017"`).

 ``` r